Learn more about George Washington's love for a good beer.

 “Small beer,” as opposed to typical beer, is notable for its low alcohol content.
-The recipe’s inclusion in Washington’s diaries during wartime suggests that it was consumed as a regular beverage - and even perhaps an occasional substitute for water - among troops.
-At Mount Vernon, beer was a favorite, but such a non-alcoholic beer would rarely have been consumed by the Washington-Custis family and their guests.
-Instead, small beer was given to paid servants, slaves, and children, while its finer, more alcoholic counterpart was reserved for those who could afford it.
+The recipe’s inclusion in Washington’s wartime notebook suggests that it was consumed as a regular beverage - and even perhaps an occasional substitute for water - among troops.
+At Mount Vernon, beer was a favorite, but the Washington family rarely would have consumed small beer or served it to guests.
+Instead, it was given to paid servants, enslaved people, and children, while its finer, more alcoholic counterpart was reserved for those who could afford it.

 Washington took up alcohol production as an official business in the last years of his life.
 There is no evidence, however, that he considered brewing beer for commercial purposes.
 Rather, in 1797, Washington started a whiskey distillery at Mount Vernon thanks to convincing from his plantation manager, James Anderson, who claimed that it would make good use of Washington’s extant grain plantation and produce considerable profit.
 Indeed, with Anderson’s expertise, Washington’s whiskey production reached an annual rate of 11,000 gallons by 1799.
 Today, the distillery at Mount Vernon has been reconstructed and is once again producing small quantities of whiskey for sale to the public.

 Meanwhile, since its recent rediscovery, Washington’s small beer recipe has been recreated by multiple historical beer connoisseurs.
 In 2011, the New York Public Library and Brooklyn-based Coney Island Brewing Company partnered to brew a porter similar to the recipe, but amended slightly to appeal to a contemporary drinker’s palate.4

 Take a large Siffer full of Bran